 Eye of the tiger

-Woods’s many failures show he is human, and therefore make him sympathetic, say some.
-It is one thing to be old or injured, but Woods was mocked by a world that relishes seeing heroes brought low.
+Woods’s many failures and imperfections show he is human and, therefore, make him sympathetic, say some.
+It is one thing to be old or injured, but Woods was mocked and disdained by a world that relishes seeing heroes brought low.
 His return to win a tournament so late in his career is an incredible tale.